 DJ Zack and pimp Jack end up in prison for being too laid-back to avoid being framed for crimes they didn't commit.
-They end up sharing a cell with eccentric Italian optimist Roberto, whose limited command of the English language is both entertaining and infuriating -but rather more useful to them is the fact that Roberto knows an escape route Written by
+They end up sharing a cell with eccentric Italian optimist Roberto, whose limited command of the English language is both entertaining and infuriating.
+More useful to them is the fact that Roberto knows an escape route.Written by

 Michael Brooke <firstname.lastname@example.org>

 8 of 9 people found this review helpful.

 Was this review helpful to you?